MicrosoftDocs/VBA-Docs/Office-F1-Landing/beginning-of-search-scope-has-been-reached-do-you-want-to-continue-from-the-endo.md

 ---
-title: Se ha llegado al comienzo del ámbito de búsqueda; ¿desea continuar desde el final?, Office Shared [vblr6.chm1011269]
+title: Beginning of search scope has been reached; do you want to continue from the end?, Office Shared [vblr6.chm1011269]
 keywords: vblr6.chm1011269
 f1_keywords:
 - vblr6.chm1011269